Pfizer Inc. (PFE) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted for Pfizer Inc. (PFE) by analysts is $43.67, which is $9.81 above the current market price.
-The public float for PFE is 5.64B, and at present, short sellers hold a 0.89% of that float.
-On September 15, 2023, the average trading volume of PFE was 24.44M shares.
+The average price point forecasted by analysts for Pfizer Inc. (PFE) is $43.96, which is $11.39 above the current market price.
+The public float for PFE is 5.64B, and currently, short sellers hold a 0.89% ratio of that float.
+The average trading volume of PFE on September 22, 2023 was 24.68M shares.

 PFE’s Market Performance